sohbaker/contact-manager/README.md

 Stretch Stretch Goals

-- Keep the UI static (i.e. experiment with clear screen to keep the UI in one place)
+- Keep the UI static (i.e. experiment with clear screen to keep the UI in one place) - achieved
-- Make the UI more colourful
+- Make the UI more colourful - achieved
 - Edit the details of a contact - achieved
 - Delete a contact - achieved
 - Search as you type